lpapailiou/fac/README.md

 Please note that global variables and function definitions must be declared always before being referenced.
 Thus, declarations must be placed always before callers (not like Java, where global variables and functions may be defined anywhere in a file).

 The ``Executor`` can also be set to script mode.
-In this case, only the last entered component will trigger the execution of print calls.
+In this case, only the last entered statement will trigger the execution of print calls.
 In the console, entered code will be validated after pressing ENTER on a blank input line.
-This means, multiple lines can be entered before validating (e.g. breaks are allowed within complex components).
+This means, multiple lines can be entered before validating (e.g. breaks are allowed within complex statements).

 ## Repository handling
 This section contains a few technical notes about this repository.